Pranay252001/ACCIDENT-ANALYSIS/README.md

 5. Severity Analysis
 Analyze accident severity factors to understand the impact of various variables on the outcome of road incidents.
 This information can be valuable for designing targeted safety interventions.

-Technologies Used
+Technologies Used:
-Power BI
+Power BI,
-Data sources (e.g., CSV, Excel) containing road accident data MYSQL for retrieving data.
+Data sources (e.g., CSV, Excel) containing road accident data, MYSQL for retrieving data.